YoussefMRefaat/EShop/README.md

 ## Features

-There are three types of roles in this application :-
+There are four types of roles in this application :-
 - Admin
+- Moderator
 - User
 - Guest